meehadjawwad/London-Bikes/README.md

 ![Fig. 4](https://github.com/meehadjawwad/London-Bikes/blob/master/images/bikes-temp.png)

-_Figure 4_ represents the correlation between bikes and temperature, and suggests an overall positive correlation with more variance during extreme temperatures.
+_Figure 4_ represents the correlation between `bikes` and `temperature`, and suggests an overall positive correlation with more variance during extreme temperatures.

 _Figure 5_:

 ![Fig. 5](https://github.com/meehadjawwad/London-Bikes/blob/master/images/bikes-humidity.png)

-_Figure 5_ represents the correlation between bikes and humidity, and suggests an overall negative correlation.
+_Figure 5_ represents the correlation between `bikes` and `humidity`, and suggests an overall negative correlation.

 ### Feature Engineering
-In order to transform their qualitative nature, dummy variables were created for the _weather, season, time, day, and month_ columns.
-The data types, and some abnormalities within the _count_ column were corrected.
+In order to transform their qualitative nature, dummy variables were created for the `weather`, `season`, `time`, `day`, and `month` columns.
+The data types, and some abnormalities within the `count` column were corrected.

 ### Modelling
 The data was firstly split into two sub-datasets, train (14,914 rows) and test (2,500) rows.
 Within the train sub-dataset, 5 KFold splits were created to train and validate the models. _R-squared (coefficient of determination)_ was chosen to be the scoring metric to assess the accuracy of the models.